elbowz/ha-homie/README.md

 ## Integration development

-For didactic purpose (or who is interested) here can see information/documentation about the integration deelopment model.
+For didactic purpose (or who is interested) here can see information/documentation about the Homie custom component development model.

 ### Class Diagram